asc-community/monobind/README.md

     std::cout << "C++: Hello!" << std::endl;
 }
 ```
 In C# code we create a class with two static methods.
-One of them is defined in .cs file and calls the other, which is marked as `extern` and should be forwarded to out cpp function.
-To do this, we will embed mono into our C++ executable and create a dynamic library from our .cs file to link them together.
+One of them is defined in .cs file and calls the other, which is marked with `extern` and should point to our cpp function.
+To achieve this, we will embed mono runtime into our C++ executable, create a dynamic library from our .cs file and link them together.
 To begin with, let's initialize mono:
 ```cpp
 // if you this defined macro in CMake, it should be equal to path to the mono root directory const char* path_to_mono = MONOBIND_MONO_ROOT;
 monobind::mono mono(path_to_mono);
 mono.init_jit("HelloWorldApplication");
 ```
-With mono now we can compile our .cs file into dynamic library and load it to the executable. `monobind::compiler` accepts path to mono root or mcs compiler, with which we can create the library.
-Also, assembly can be loaded by passing mono domain and library name:
+With mono we can now compile our .cs file into a dynamic library and load it into the executable.
+We can use `monobind::compiler` which accepts path to mono root or mcs compiler.
+After that assembly can be loaded by passing mono domain and the library name:
 ```cpp
     // build csharp library
     monobind::compiler compiler(mono.get_root_dir());